adamjmosebach/pokedex/README.md

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ```
-Look forward to finding some great snippet to put here
+Looking forward to finding some great snippet to put here
 ```

 ## Change Log
- in the future, I will use this section to document what changes were made and the reasoning behind those changes.
+ In the future, I will use this section to document what changes were made and the reasoning behind those changes.